-administer and maintain a learning environment II.A.4.a).(3) conducive to educating the fellows in each of the others, yet remains accountable.
-The leadership team may include physician and non-physician personnel with varying levels of education, training, and experience.
+II.A.4.a).(3)

-ACGME Competency domains; (Core)
+administer and maintain a learning environment conducive to educating the fellows in each of the ACGME Competency domains; ^(Core)

 Background and Intent: The program director may establish a leadership team to assist in the accomplishment of program goals.
 Fellowship programs can be highly complex.
-In a complex organization the leader typically has the ability to delegate authority to
+In a complex organization the leader typically has the ability to delegate authority to others, yet remains accountable.
+The leadership team may include physician and nonphysician personnel with varying levels of education, training, and experience.

-II.A.4.a).(4) develop and oversee a process to evaluate candidates prior to approval as program faculty members for participation in the fellowship program education and at least annually thereafter, as outlined in V.B.; (Core) II.A.4.a).(5) have the authority to approve program faculty members for participation in the fellowship program education at all sites; (Core) II.A.4.a).(6) have the authority to remove program faculty members from participation in the fellowship program education at all sites; (Core) II.A.4.a).(7) have the authority to remove fellows from supervising interactions and/or learning environments that do not meet the standards of the program; (Core)
+II.A.4.a).(4) develop and oversee a process to evaluate candidates prior to approval as program faculty members for participation in the fellowship program education and at least annually thereafter, as outlined in V.B.; ^(Core) II.A.4.a).(5) have the authority to approve program faculty members for participation in the fellowship program education at all sites; ^(Core) II.A.4.a).(6) have the authority to remove program faculty members from participation in the fellowship program education at all sites; ^(Core)